djoshea/matlab-save-figure/README.md

 # Known limitations

 - Because plot2svg manually reproduces Matlab figure in SVG format, some of the newer plotting tools released in R2014b are not fully supported yet.
 They can be added easily, but this requires crawling through Matlab's graphics object hierarchy and converting into an equivalent SVG format.
-- Notably, legends are not currently supported
+- Notably, legends are not currently supported in new versions of Matlab, though this hopefully won't be too difficult to add back in.